-Organ Configuration Wizard
+• • • • Organ Configuration Wizard

 Organ ready

-Tip: to configure any virtual organ or Hauptwerk control (keyboard, expression padal, piston, stop, control panel or toolbar button, stc.) to operate from your MID/Jorgan hardware, right-click on it and select ' Auto-detect ' at any time.
-Click Finish to close this wizard and apply any changes.
+Tip: to configure any virtual organ or Hauptwork control (keyboard, expression pedal, piston, stop, control panel or toolbar button, etc.) to operate from your MID/organ hardware, right-click on it and select ' Auto-detect ' at any time.

 < Back Finish